mohanmca/professional_certification/docs/aws_vpc_anki.md

 * Private subnet should have an entry 0.0.0.0/0 ---> Nat Gateway to gain access to internet
    * 0.0.0.0/0 -> nat.0fabcdef678ghk
 * Nat-gateway should be configured for resillent fallback VPC as well
+* NAT instance is in the public subnet
+   * It cannot be reached from the internet.
+   * It has an inbound rule that only grants instances from the private security group (private instances) access.

 ### Bastion Hosts
 * Why we need Bastion hosts